knvcc/phase2/features_prd_phase2.md

 **Core behaviour**

 - A search box allows users to type queries such as `hospital saint MATERNITY`.
-- The backend integrates the partially implemented Rust-backed search library to:
+- The backend implements search functionality to:
     - Tokenize the query into terms.
     - Return facilities where **every query term** appears somewhere in the indexed fields.
       - Full implementation should index **all text fields** official_name, county_name, facility_type_name, owner_type_name, operation_status_name, service names, service categories, etc.